mishra-raman/portfolio-page/README.md

 ## Credits

 - **Bootstrap**: Used for responsive grid layout and components.
-- **Images**: All images are either owned by Raman Mishra or are licensed free-to-use.
+- **Images**: All images are either owned by me or are licensed free-to-use.

 ## Contact

-For any additional questions or comments, contact Raman Mishra at [mishraraman94us@gmail.com](mailto:mishraraman94us@gmail.com).
+For any additional questions or comments, contact me at [mishraraman94us@gmail.com](mailto:mishraraman94us@gmail.com).